-The mission of Tomo Drug Testing is to provide the most reliable, legal paternity test available.
-We strive to provide legal DNA paternity testing at a reasonable price with an exceptional level of professional and courteous service to the client.
+At Tomo Drug Testing we strive to provide the most reliable legal paternity testing at a reasonable price with professional, courteous service to our clients.

 Tomo’s laboratories guarantee a minimum probability of paternity of 99.99%.
 It enables you to be confident that you received the correct answer to the question of who is the father.